 Letter of invitation

-It has been a long time since invitation letters for Tajikistan where still necessary, but we have recently heard certain embassies are asking for one once again.
-We cannot provide you with one, but most travel agencies in Tajikistan will be happy to do it for you.
+Invitation letters were gone for a long time but the corrupt people in the Tajik government have resurrected the practice.
+We cannot provide you with one, but most travel agencies in Tajikistan will be happy to do it for you in case you need one.

 Visa on arrival

-After a brief interruption in the summer of 2017, it is possible once again to obtain a visa on arrival in Dushanbe airport.
+You can obtain a visa on arrival in Dushanbe airport.
 It’s not 100% safe, there is no standard process.
-But we haven’t heard of serious mishaps.
+But we haven’t heard of anyone turned back since 2017.
 Take dollars cash to pay – something around 55$.
 Your experience is welcome in the VOA forum thread.

 GBAO permits are not available on arrival.